MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ---
 title: Insider preview for Microsoft HoloLens
-description: It's simple to get started with Insider builds and to provide valuable feedback for our next major operating system update for HoloLens. ms.prod: hololens ms.sitesec: library
+description: Learn how to get started with Insider builds and provide valuable feedback for our next major operating system update for HoloLens. ms.prod: hololens ms.sitesec: library
 author: scooley